annenpolka/cclog/README.md

 go build -o cclog ./cmd/cclog/
 ```

-The project follows test-driven development (TDD) practices with comprehensive test coverage and uses only standard library dependencies.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.